andwn/cave-story-md/README.md

 To learn MD dev mostly.

 #### Why not SNES?
-I'm not very interested in developing for that console.
+While I think the SNES could possibly run CS, I'm not very interested in developing for that console.
 Why not give it a shot yourself?
+With enough patience it could be a fun project.

 ### When is the next release?
 Soon(tm)

-### I bought a cartridge of this and-
-There is no cartridge release, and I have nothing to do with anyone who makes them.
-All are bootlegs, the game isn't even complete.

-#### When will you release this on cart then?
-Never.
-Unless I am given both Pixel's and Nicalis' blessing.

-#### Hello, (2 paragraphs of sucking up).
-By the way can I sell this on cartridge?
-I can't stop you but I'm also not the one you should be asking.
-See the question right above this one.
-They can stop you.
+### Any physical release?
+There is no cartridge release.
+You could make your own if you want, but don't sell it.
+I am not responsible for issues you have with some bootleg cart.

 ### Can you add new languages and game modes and redo the soundtrack?
 Also port Jenka's Nightmare next
 [Uhh bye](https://twitter.com/plum_0313/status/981489218198237184)

-#### But you added X so Y should be easy
-An easy time sink that I could instead spend not being bored out of my mind with payless work.

 ## License
 Various, details [here](doc/LICENSE.md)